mmbazm/secure_license_server/README.md

 └────────────────────┴─────────────────────┴──────────┴──────────────┴─────────────────────────┴──────────────────┴──────────────────────────────────────────────────────────────┘
 ```
 We can see the base images show 2 critical vulberabilities, and will not be fixed according to Trivy.

-### Software Composition Analysis
-Software Composition Analysis (SCA) is an process to identify open source software in a code base.
-We may use for instance [OWASP Dependency-Check](https://owasp.org/www-project-dependency-check/) for this purpose.

 ### Static Application Security Testing (SAST)
 For this kind of test, we may leverage tools like SonarQube, CheckMarx, etc.